 - Don’t have confidence – You have to be confident that your clients value what you do for them.
 One way to be more confident is to maintain constant contact with your clients and be the Trusted Advisor.

 - No official strategy or workflow to follow – Most advisors who do ask for referrals do it haphazardly.
 With an official workflow and person to manage your referral program you are much more likely to utilize this strategy.

 It is a series of three or more letters sent two months apart designed to introduce the topic of referrals in an escalating manner.
 I have three referral letter templates that work really well at setting the stage for referrals.
 I just love it when I hear from clients regarding how effective a referral campaign can be.

 My phone rang this morning and as I heard the excited voice of a favorite mid-west client proclaim “Suzanne it works!
 It really works!
 I was bold enough to ask for a referral and I got one!”
 I thought to myself “Sometimes all we need is a little push to do the bold things we would not do on our own.”

 The moral to this story is: find ways to implement referrals in your practice.
 While it is simple to start asking, you must BE REFERABLE by having a Service Model that encourages referrals.
 You must plan effectively to make this happen.

 How about you?
 Do you currently have a referral strategy?
 What do you do to make referrals part of your practice?
 How do you generate leads?
-How do you get clients from your website?
 Tell me in the comments below.